ACB Site Evaluation Reports

 - Are the programs academically sound?

-- Do the programs have appropriate support, from both local staff and CIEE headquarters?
+- Does the center and its programs have appropriate support, from both local staff and CIEE headquarters?

 - What internal processes are in place to evaluate the quality of academic and support services?